microsoft/fast/specs/cli/cli.md

 ## Overview
 FAST CLI is a set of tools used for creating, building and developing FAST projects.

-FAST CLI will have an independent code base and will be packaged and installable on any operating system.

 ## Use Cases
-- A user can use FAST CLI to generate a new FAST design system project with a single command
+- A user can use FAST CLI to generate a new FAST project based on user input
 - A user can generate a new component file structure in FAST using a single command in FAST CLI

 ## Features